qa-codecademy/mkwd13-js-05-nodejs-basic/G5/Class_05_Express/homework.md

 Create a new folder with:

 1. `package.json` with required dependencies
-2. `server.js` containing your Express application
+2. `index.js` containing your Express application
-3. README.md with instructions on how to run the application

 ## Notes

-- Use proper error handling
-- Add comments to explain your code
 - Use appropriate HTTP status codes
 - Test all endpoints with different scenarios